-On Tuesday, June 23, the L.A.
-County Board of Supervisors approved an extension of the temporary eviction moratorium.
-Effective since March 4, 2020, the order has been extended through July 31, 2020, and may be extended by the Board on a month-to-month basis.
+On Tuesday, July 21, the Board of Supervisors approved an extension of the temporary eviction moratorium.
+The moratorium was extended until September 30, 2020 and may be extended by the Board on a month to month basis.

 The moritorium implements a Countywide ban on evictions forresidential and commercial tenants, and space renters living in mobilehome parks, for nonpayment of rent, if the tenant or space renter can show they have been financially impacted related to the COVID-19 pandemic.

 This moratorium is not a waiver of rent.
 Residential tenants and commercial tenants with nine (9) orfewer employees will have up to 12 months following the end of the Moratorium Period to repay any past due payments.
 Commercial tenants with 10 but less than 100 employees will have up to six (6) months following the end of the moratorium to pay back any past due rent in equal payments unless prior arrangements were made with the property owner.